 Worktops are non-porous, ultra-hygienic, impenetrable to mould and available in a virtually limitless range of colours, including solid hues, natural stone designs and even translucent shades that can be backlit to create a soft glow.

-Stain- and scratch-resistant, small marks can be polished out with an abrasive cleaner, and although heat-resistent, trivets are recommended with hot pans.
+Stain- and scratch-resistant, small marks can be polished out with an abrasive cleaner, and although heat-resistant, trivets are recommended with hot pans.

 How to use